Sustainability Timeline at Harvey Mudd College

 Harvey Mudd College dedicates its newest residence hall in honor of Wayne and Julie Drinkward.
-The residence hall will be at a minimum a LEED Silver building and welcomed students in late August.
+The residence hall is certified as LEED Silver and welcomed students in late August.

 Public transportation is greatly encouraged as Harvey Mudd College has conducted a rideshare program for several years.
 The program offers incentives to encourage faculty, staff and students to carpool and use public and alternative forms of transportation whenever possible.
 In spring 2015, the College installed an electric-vehicle charging station on campus.

 The new Hixon Professorship for Sustainable Environmental Design is filled.
-Tanja Srebotnjak, an environmental statistician, assumes her new role and begins building the new Hixon Center for Sustainable Environmental Design in spring 2015.
+Tanja Srebotnjak, an environmental statistician, assumes her new role and prepares for the launch of the new Hixon Center for Sustainable Environmental Design in 2015.

-The family of Malcolm Lewis endows Professor Steinberg’s position as the professorship of sustainability and society.
+The family of Malcolm Lewis endows Professor Paul Steinberg’s (HSA) position as the professorship of sustainability and society.

 Harvey Mudd College opens its first LEED Gold Certified building, the R. Michael Shanahan Center for Teaching and Learning.
 The College has set a goal that all future construction projects will have a minimum goal of LEED Silver status.

 The Harvey Mudd faculty approves a new Emphasis in Environmental Analysis (EA) at the college in order to recognize and offer greater guidance to students who take six or more courses on environmental topics during their time at Harvey Mudd.